stellio-hub/stellio-docs/README.md

 > [!IMPORTANT]
-> This project is now archived.
+> This project is archived.
 The documentation of Stellio is now entirely managed in the Stellio repository (https://github.com/stellio-hub/stellio-context-broker/tree/develop/docs).

 # Getting started locally